6pac/SlickGrid/README.md

 ### Stackblitz

-You can also see this Vite demo working live in Stackblitz
+You can also try out this Vite demo (mentioned just above) live in Stackblitz

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/6pac/SlickGrid/tree/master/vite-demo)

+> Note: there are many more examples in the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki

 ### Examples
 Check out the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki for a full list of examples demonstrating new features and use cases, such as dynamic grid creation and editors with third party controls.